-Haematopoietic stem cell transplantation (HSCT), also known as blood and marrow transplantation, is used to treat various haematological and non-haematological disorders.
+Haematopoietic stem cell transplantation (HSCT, also known as blood and marrow transplantation) is used to treat various haematological and non-haematological disorders.
 It is broadly divided into 2 main types: allogeneic and autologous transplantation.

 Allogeneic HSCT involves replacing a person's bone marrow stem cells with stem cells from a donor.
-Autologous transplantation uses the person's own peripheral blood stem cells (PBSCs), which are harvested before high-dose chemotherapy is administered.
-It enables the person to be treated with higher doses of chemotherapy than would be possible without subsequent replacement of the harvested stem cells, because the chemotherapy destroys the person's remaining stem cell tissue.
+Autologous transplantation uses the person's own peripheral blood stem cells (PBSC), which are harvested before high-dose chemotherapy is administered.
+It enables the person to be treated with higher doses of chemotherapy than would be possible without replacing the harvested stem cells afterwards, because the chemotherapy destroys the person's remaining stem cell tissue.

 Before an autologous transplant is undertaken, 'mobilisation' is needed to dislodge the haematopoietic stem cells from the bone marrow and increase the number of PBSC in the circulating blood flow.
 The circulating PBSC can then be collected using a cell separator in a procedure called apheresis.
 For mobilisation, intravenous chemotherapy and a growth factor called granulocyte-colony stimulating factor (G-CSF) are usually given.
 This results in successful mobilisation and collection of PBSC in about 80% of people.
 However, insufficient cells are collected for autologous transplant in about 10-20% of cases.
 These people are usually offered a second round of stem cell mobilisation and collection using a more intensive chemotherapy regimen.
-This needs another inpatient admission with more chemotherapy and G-CSF, and has associated adverse effects and costs.
+This needs another inpatient admission and more chemotherapy and G-CSF, and has associated adverse effects and costs.
 Additional attempts at mobilisation are effective only in a small proportion of people (up to 20%).
-Mobilisation in children can be particularly challenging because of the intensity of chemoradiotherapy regimes given earlier in the treatment pathway, and the increasing use of sequential high-dose therapy.